 In this post, we are going to see how to connect our industrial controller Arduino -PLC- to the Distribution Panel in a regulated way, following the protocol rules.
 We will review the connection between the PLC controller and the Distribution Panel and between two PLCs for industrial automation, the safety distances in the installation, the ventilation cautions that have to be followed in certain circumstances, the wiring and the material needed and a few more things.
-After all the theoretical explanation, we will see a practical video with an example of everything explained previously.
+After all the theoretical explanations, we will see a practical video with an example of everything explained previously.

 Here you have the link to check out the available devices in our website which you can use to do this installation: